-DAC and VOBA balances on deferred annuities and universal life insurance contracts are also adjusted to reflect the effect of investment gains and losses and certain embedded derivatives (including changes in nonperformance risk).
+DAC and VOBA balances on deferred annuities, universal and variable life insurance contracts are also adjusted to reflect the effect of investment gains and losses and certain embedded derivatives (including changes in nonperformance risk).
 These adjustments can create fluctuations in net income from period to period.
-Changes in DAC and VOBA balances related to unrealized gains and losses are recorded to OCI.
+Changes in DAC and VOBA balances related to unrealized gains and losses are recorded to other comprehensive income (loss) ("OCI").